Accounts payable vs accounts receivable : Key differences

 Well-managed accounts receivable instill confidence in investors and lenders.
 It demonstrates the company's ability to generate revenue and manage its financial commitments.

-When there is a steady flow of accounts receivable that is growing at an organic pace, it increases the confidence of lenders and investors allowing the business to get more opportunities for capital and expansion.
+A steady, organically growing accounts receivable increases the confidence of lenders and investors allowing the business to get more opportunities for capital and expansion.

 5